 In situations in which the risks are not known to workers, as in the case of dimly understood health hazards or situations in which the labor market is not competitive, market forces might not operative effectively to internalize the risk.
-Those cases provide an opportunity for constructive, cost-effective government intervention.
+Those cases provide an opportunity for constructive, cost-effective government intervention, although, in practice, such intervention may be worse than nothing.